Tips & Tricks

 What should I do when I find a snake indoors?

-If you find a snake indoors, stay calm and keep your distance.
-Try to keep the snake contained by closing doors and sealing gaps.
-Then, call a professional snake removal service or local animal control.
+Stay calm, keep your distance, and contain the snake in one room by closing doors and sealing gaps.
+Then call a professional snake removal service or local animal control.

 Can I remove a snake from my house on my own?